Berezove, Synelnykove Raion, Dnipropetrovsk Oblast

 Berezove (Ukrainian: Березове) is a village in the Synelnykove Raion of the Dnipropetrovsk Oblast, Ukraine.
 It has a population of 585 people.

 Geography

 The village is located in the Synelnykove Raion, formed from the abolishement of the Pokrovsky Raion, in east Ukraine.
 The village is located near the tri-point border of Dnipropetrovsk, Donetsk and Zaporizhzhia Oblasts, close to the villages of Novopil, Ternove and Maliivka.
 The altitude is 147 meters.

 History

 The village was founded in 1921.

-As part of the Russian Invasion of Ukraine, Russian forces seized the settlement on 20th September 2025.
+As part of the Russian Invasion of Ukraine, Russian forces seized the settlement on 20 September 2025.
+In March 2026, Ukraine's Air Assault Forces Command said it had liberated the village.